Our Personal Travel Agents can help you plan a trip to Gdansk, and so much more

 The richest architecture is visible in the historic quarter of the Main Town.
 Its primary thoroughfare, known as the Royal Way, is spectacular.
 Lined with magnificent buildings featuring beautifully painted facades and entered through grand stone gateways at either end, this was the route along which the Polish Kings paraded during their visits.

-Along the waterfront, with its fashionable restaurants and cafes, the huge Gdansk Crane dominates the promenade, the largest crane in medieval Europe which today houses the Maritime Museum.
+Along the waterfront, with its fashionable restaurants and cafes, the huge Gdansk Crane dominates the promenade, the largest crane in medieval Europe that today houses the Maritime Museum.

 Parallel to the Royal Way is Gdansk's most picturesque street, Mariacka Lane, lined with quaint 17th-century houses with decorative steps and iron railings.
 The gigantic St Mary's Church towers over the city and offers splendid panoramic views.